avalokitasharma/avalokitasharma/README.md

 ### Twidpay
 #### Senior Software Engineer
 - Worked in the growth team of Twidpay, building processes that increase conversion through better customer and merchant engagement.
-- Developed and extended business logic in existing back-end services that improved voucher creation flow.
+- Developed and extended business logic in existing core voucher services that improved voucher creation.
-- Built multiple async processes for bulk upload APIs using Redis and SQS in the legacy system
+- Built multiple async processes for bulk upload APIs using Redis and SQS for voucher reactivation.
-- Integrated third party comms - Whatsapp template messages post transaction, Clevertap Notifications.
+- Integrated third party comms - Whatsapp template messages post transaction, Clevertap emails in the notification service.
 - Scoped impact of upcoming features, sprint tasks on the legacy system.
 - Actively contributed to the arch team sessions for improving the existing system.

 ### Apna
 #### Software Development Engineer - II
-- Worked with the chat platform team; experience with REST APIs, web-socket events, creating the client architecture, implementing features.
+- Worked in the chat platform team; experience with REST APIs, web-socket events, creating the client architecture, implementing features.
 - Collaborated with the product team to gather requirements, prioritise features resulting in a user-friendly and intuitive chat application.
 - Handled breaking down the features list in executable smaller coding tasks, helped with effort estimations during my stint here.
 - High ownership, reliable during a code red situation.
 - Participated in code reviews, provided feedback, and helped junior engineers improve their code quality.

 #### Software Development Engineer
-- Successfully built multiple web apps single-handedly in a short span demonstrating expertise in full- stack development and end to end thinking.
+- Successfully built multiple web apps single-handedly in a short span demonstrating expertise in full-stack development and end to end thinking.
 - Made reusable, clean and modular codebase, which handled further feature requests / design changes gracefully later in the projects.
 - Contributed to design and product discussions.
 - Took the ownership of clearing tech debts and refactoring.